Image 1 of 4

 Flood Risk in York

-In some areas of the LPA, flood risk plays a key role in determining planning proposals.
 The Rivers Ouse and Foss regularly inundate large areas of the city, and York has some of the most constrained development options of any English city due to the extent of Flood Zone 3 within and around its boundaries.
-Where constraints permit, we can develop proposals that manage flood risk thoughtfully to give applications the best chance of approval.

 Planning Applications in York

-- Conservation Area Consent: Developments within Conservation Areas.
+- Conservation Area Consent

-Creative Planning Advice in York
+Contextual Planning Support in York